matrix-org/matrix-spec/content/client-server-api/modules/push.md

 actions are defined:

 `notify`

-This causes each matching event to generate a notification.
+:   This causes each matching event to generate a notification.

 `dont_notify`

-This prevents each matching event from generating a notification.
+:   This prevents each matching event from generating a notification.

 `coalesce`

-This enables notifications for matching events but activates homeserver specific behaviour to intelligently coalesce multiple events into a single notification.
+:   This enables notifications for matching events but activates homeserver
+    specific behaviour to intelligently coalesce multiple events into a single notification.
 Not all homeservers may support this.
 Those that do not support it should treat it as the `notify` action.

 `set_tweak`

-Sets an entry in the `tweaks` dictionary key that is sent in the notification request to the Push Gateway.
+:   Sets an entry in the `tweaks` dictionary key that is sent in the
+    notification request to the Push Gateway.
 This takes the form of a dictionary with a `set_tweak` key whose value is the name of the tweak to set.
 It may also have a `value` key which is the value to which it should be set.

     The following tweaks are defined:

+    `sound`

-* `sound`: A string representing the sound to be played when this notification arrives.
+    :   A string representing the sound to be played when this notification arrives.
 A value of `default` means to play a default sound.
 A device may choose to alert the user by some other means if appropriate, eg. vibration.

+    `highlight`

-* `highlight`: A boolean representing whether or not this message should be highlighted in the UI.
+    :   A boolean representing whether or not this message should be highlighted in the UI.
 This will normally take the form of presenting the message in a different colour and/or style.
 The UI might also be adjusted to draw particular attention to the room in which the event occurred.
 If a `highlight` tweak is given with no value, its value is defined to be `true`.
 If no highlight tweak is given at all then the value of `highlight` is defined to be false.

     Tweaks are passed transparently through the homeserver so client applications and Push Gateways may agree on additional tweaks.
 For example, a tweak may be added to specify how to flash the notification light on a mobile device.

 Actions that have no parameters are represented as a string.
 Otherwise, they are represented as a dictionary with a key equal to their name and